lovetoys/lovetoys/README.md

 You can find the tests in the `spec` folder.
 They are defined using the [busted](http://olivinelabs.com/busted) test framework.

 To run the suite, install busted and simply execute `busted` in the lovetoys directory.

+## CollisionManager

+`CollisionManager` was a class that helped with integrating a physics engine with the Lovetoys.
+We removed it from the framework.
+It performed too poorly and we felt it only bloated the framework while not being needed in many cases.

 * * *